About the artist

-Still suffering with ME, I understand how difficult life can be for many people.
+I understand how difficult life can be for many people.
 The ethos in my art, therefore, is to offer people something “to make their lives bigger, better and brighter, something to take their minds off their troubles in life" (Alfred East 1911).

 To be kept updated of my latest work, workshops dates & exhibitions follow me on Facebook , https://www.facebook.com/KarenWyethFeltArtist/ or on Instagram: https://www.instagram.com/karenwyethfeltartist